Dynamic Variation:

 Experience high mountains, deep forests, and open countryside on two wheels.
 Norway is a true cycling paradise with varied terrain and a myriad of trails and cool bike parks.

 Nowadays, several skiing resorts are transformed into bike parks every summer.
 The lift system will whiz you and your bike up to the top, where you have numerous trails to choose from.
 A few examples of top-rated MTB destinations are Trysil, Hallingdal, Lyngenfjord and Hafjell.
-Just be sure to wear a helmet, and do remember to follow the guidelines of the trail code.
+Just be sure to wear a helmet, and do remember to follow the rules for sharing a trail in nature.

 You’ll find bikes to rent all over the country, so there is no need to bring your own.